 Enjoy a Museum field trip with your pod or home learning group for private guided gallery tours and studio art classes.
 Schedule a session with a MAM art educator at your convenience based on your children’s interests and needs.
 All in-person classes are limited to 10 or fewer participants and must include at least one adult.
 All participants must adhere to MAM’s Covid-19 guidelines including mask-wearing.

-Choose from the options below, including Art Outdoors, Gallery/Studio, and Ceramics programs, then submit a program request form.
+Choose from the options below, including Art Outdoors and Gallery/Studio, then submit a program request form.
 We'll get in touch with you to as soon as possible.

 Explore Museum grounds and learn new drawing techniques in our new outdoor pod learning experiences.
 Each 1-hour long class is led by a MAM teaching artist with all materials provided.
 Registration includes free admission to visit Museum galleries in-person following the lesson, at your own convenience.
 Classes will be rescheduled in the case of inclement weather